vikassharma545/Jupyter-Notebook/README.md

-# 🚀 Jupyter Notebook Context Menu
+# 🚀 Instll Jupyter Notebook and Added to Context Menu

 🌟 **Enhance your Workflow!** This repository contains scripts to add a "Open with Jupyter" context menu to Windows Explorer.